 Lawsuits Allege That Depo-Provera Causes Meningiomas

 Recent lawsuits have been filed against Pfizer, the manufacturer of Depo-Provera, a contraceptive injection, alleging that it increases the risk of developing meningiomas, a type of brain tumor.
-Recent research has also suggested a potential link to other non-cancerous brain tumors and spinal tumors, as well as pseudotumor cerebri / ideopathic intracranial hypertension (IIH).

 Plaintiffs in these cases argue that Pfizer failed to adequately warn users and healthcare providers about these serious risks.
-If you or a loved one has been diagnosed with a meningioma brain tumor or spinal tumor after using Depo-Provera, you may be entitled to compensation through a Depo-Provera brain tumor or spinal tumor lawsuit.
+If you or a loved one has been diagnosed with a meningioma brain tumor or spinal tumor after using Depo-Provera, you may be entitled to compensation through a Depo-Provera brain tumor lawsuit.
 While pseudotumor cerebri / IIH cases are not being accepted currently (as of late 2024), research is ongoing and we may be able to assist in the future — please call 1-800-525-7111 for a free case review.

 IMPORTANT: As of January 2025, Depo-Provera manufacturer Pfizer has denied any liability and/or wrongdoing related to these lawsuits.
 No settlements have been agreed to and there are no guarantees concerning the outcome of this litigation.